alvaromartin990/alvaro-repo-testing/README.md

 # GitHub testing lab by Alvaro
-This is a repo to test google colab features plus GitHub.
+This is a repo to test some GitHub features!

-Beware the wrath of the hungry emu
+Beware the wrath of the hungry emu!

-Some say yaks and gnus are more dangerous than emus
+Some say yaks and gnus are more dangerous than emus!